Kristi Wempen, R.D.N.

 When choosing a watermelon, look for one that is firm, symmetrical and heavy for its size.
 There should be a yellow spot on the underside as the result of sitting on the ground and ripening in the sun.
 If the spot is very pale or white, it may have been picked too soon and will not be ripe.

-Here’s a refreshing recipe for watermelon-cranberry agua fresca to help you enjoy the health benefits of watermelon today.Kristi Wempen is a registered dietitian nutritionist at Mayo Clinic Health System in Mankato.
+Here's a refreshing recipe for watermelon-cranberry agua fresca to help you enjoy the health benefits of watermelon today.Kristi Wempen is a registered dietitian-nutritionist in Mankato, Minnesota.